 - Accumulate more than 4000 hours of viewing in the last 12 months.

 - Have a linked AdSense account.
 In order to do that, login into your YouTube account and follow the specific process to link AdSense accounts to YouTube Channels by clicking here.

 In the case of audio, there are two ways to generate income through YouTube, the first is the Audio Content-ID and the second is Art-Tracks.

 - Audio Content-ID is YouTube's audio recognition algorithm, which scans all YouTube content to identify videos that include the audio you are looking for.
-If the video belongs to the same owner as the audio, it does nothing.
-If the video belongs to another user, then YouTube allows you to claim part of the income that that user generates with the video (according to the two ways I have mentioned before), as long as he has used your music to get that money.
+If the video belongs to the same owner as of the audio, it does nothing.
+If the video belongs to another user, then YouTube allows you to claim part of the income that the user generates with the video (according to the two ways I have mentioned before), as long as he has used your music to get that money.